 - Work with other community stakeholders to educate the public at large about steps that can be taken by individuals and businesses to reduce GHGs; and

 - Urge both Provincial and Federal governments and opposition parties to work rapidly to deliver the GHG emission reductions needed to keep global heating below the 1.5C goal to minimize the life-threatening impacts of climate change.
-Forward a copy of the resolution to the Premier of Ontario, the Ontario Minister of Environment, Conservation and Parks, the Association of Municipalities of Ontario, and Parry Sound Muskoka representatives Hon.
-Norm Miller MPP, and Hon.
-Scott Aitchison MP.
+Forward the resolution to the Premier of Ontario, the Ontario Minister of Environment, Conservation and Parks, the Association of Municipalities of Ontario, Parry Sound Muskoka representatives Hon.
+Norm Miller MPP and Hon.
+Scott Aitchison MP, and the leaders of the other political parties.

 View the Endorsement Page